brookesy26/project-formula/README.md

 3. Open the root folder in Visual Studio Code - File > open Folder
 5. Ensure docker desktop is running
 4. A message should appear instructing to Re-open in a container, agree to this.
-5. Wait for the dev container to setup and install dependancies.
+5. Wait for the dev container to setup
+6. Open a new console - enter the command - npm install
 6. Run the command below to check if it has worked.